-This organisation directly funds cancer researchers, and without resorting to employing clipboard pushers in public places to intimidate people into donations.
-It's a personal issue for me, having lost several family members including my mum to the disease.
+This organisation directly funds cancer researchers, without resorting to employing clipboard pushers in public places to intimidate people into donations, or employing banks of spam callers.
+It’s a personal issue for me, having lost several family members including my mum to the disease.

 - Global Development Group

 This is the Australian arm of the United Nations World Food Programme.
 Their global site has more details on how to donate in your country.

 FreeBSD is my OS of choice for professional and personal use.
 I was lucky enough to meet Benedict Reuschling, Allan Jude, and the devs at AsiaBSDCon 2018 and 2019; they’re wonderful people doing important work.
 The Foundation supports the community, sponsors development and events, and provides travel grants for those who can’t afford to attend events.

 Run by Michael Dexter, whom I’ve also had the pleasure of meeting and chatting with at AsiaBSDCon.
 The BSDFund directly contributes to delveopers doing important work in the BSD and illumos community.

 It’s hard to overstate how important the technologies this fund supports are.
 OpenSSL is the backbone of the secure internet, OpenVPN is the de-facto small VPN standard, GnuPG secures email, and VeraCrypt is a viable, more secure disk encryption system, especially for Windows users.

 This is one of the Internet’s greatest treasures.
 The Archive is a non-profit public digital library with content accessible to everyone.
 Their Wayback Machine stores snapshots of websites in time, many of which no longer exist.
 They’ve saved thousands of broken links on Wikipedia.
 And they’ve provided hosting for my podcast for more than a decade.

 - Wikimedia Foundation